huggingface/blog/agents-js.md

 ## Demo 🎉

-We've been working on a demo for agents that you can try out [here](https://nsarrazin-poc-agents-js.hf.space/).
+We've been working on a demo for Agents.js that you can try out [here](https://nsarrazin-poc-agents-js.hf.space/).
 Currently for best result you should pass an OpenAI API key to use as your LLM.
 We are currently working on adding Llama 2 to this demo to hopefully demonstrate the full power of open source. 🚀